0770449/KamalsBookStore_Repeat/KamalsBookStore/README.txt

 -In the DataAccess project add project references to Models and Utility

 11:18PM
--Add a ‘Customers’ area to Areas
+-Add a â€˜Customersâ€™ area to Areas
 -Change the routes in Startup.cs
 -Move the HomeController.cs to the Area > Customer > Controller folder and delete Data and Models.
 -Edit the HomeController.cs